How to become a foster carer?

 - We will take up references from other non-family members who can tell us about your suitability to become a foster carer

 During the assessment process, you will be asked to attend our three-day ‘Skills to Foster’ training course, which will be provided at a venue near to your home.
 For many people, returning to learning can feel very strange and a little frightening, but we make it welcoming and fun and most people find that they enjoy it far more than they ever expected!
+This short training course will allow you to get a feel for what fostering will be like, help you to develop some core skills and allow you time to ask any questions you may have been wondering about.

-We appreciate that this process may sound nerve wracking, but we promise you that it won’t be as scary as it first appears.
+We appreciate that this process may sound nerve-wracking, but we promise you that it won’t be as scary as it first appears.
 Who knows, you may even enjoy the assessment!